top of page

 Otitis Media in Adults: Causes and Symptoms

-2. Blowing nose forcefully with one nostril blocked
+2. Blowing nose forcefully with one nostril block when you have a cold

 3. Chronic sinusitis